Wagner, Buddhism and Parsifal

-n general, it is fair to say that Schopenhauer at first misunderstood the Buddhist misunderstood the Buddhist teachings and their relationship to those of Hinduism (Brahminism), in particular the best-known Hindu school, vedanta.
-As a result of dharma theory not being available (at least not until Schopenhauer read Spence Hardy, who discussed the dharmas as they appear inaccurate: in theistic Brahminism, deliverance (moksa) consists of absorption into the supreme being Brahman; in atheistic Buddhism, deliverance consists
+n general, it is fair to say that Schopenhauer at first misunderstood the Buddhist teachings and their relationship to those of Hinduism (Brahminism), in particular the best-known Hindu school, vedanta.
+As a result of dharma theory not being available (at least not until Schopenhauer read Spence Hardy, who discussed the dharmas as they appear in the Ceylonese inaccurate: in theistic Brahminism, deliverance (moksa) consists of absorption into the supreme being Brahman; in atheistic Buddhism, deliverance consists